chainbound/echo-docs/docs/4-use-cases.md

 ---------------
 ### WIP

-We will showcase some use-cases per User type in this page.
+We will showcase some use-cases per user type in this page.